seoncafe/LaRT/README.md

 # LaRT v2.0

 LaRT v2.0 is a radiative transfer code for resonance-line scattering.
-In addition to Ly-alpha, it is designed to handle resonance and fluorescence scattering of a variety of metallic lines.
+In addition to Ly$\alpha$, it is designed to handle resonance and fluorescence scattering of a variety of metallic lines.

 This version adds support for adaptive mesh refinement (AMR) grids.
-RAMSES snapshots are not read directly by `LaRT.x`; instead, they are first converted to a generic AMR file (HDF5, gzipped FITS, or plain text) via a standalone converter (`convert_ramses_to_generic.{x,py}`). **The AMR implementation is currently under active testing and validation, and its behavior should be checked carefully before being used as fully verified production software.**
+RAMSES snapshots are not read directly by `LaRT.x`; instead, they are first converted to a generic AMR file (HDF5, gzipped FITS, or plain text) via a standalone converter (`convert_ramses_to_generic.{x,py}`). **The AMR implementation is currently under active testing and validation.**

 ## Status